 During the next twelve months we plan to incur approximately \$15.0 million to \$18.0 million for capital expenditures and the acquisition of additional licenses.
-In addition, certain of our operating leases related to facilities obligate us to pay an aggregate of approximately \$500,000, net of sublease income, over the next 9 months.
-This obligation is included in the operating lease commitments in the above table.

-We believe that our available cash and investments together with our operating cash flows and available borrowings under our line of credit facility, will be sufficient to fund operations, including the continued expansion of our sales and marketing team, the further development of our new products and the related increase in our general and administrative expenses, and to satisfy our working capital requirements and anticipated capital expenditures for the next twelve months.
+We believe that our available cash and investments together with our operating cash flows will be sufficient to fund operations, including the continued expansion of our sales and marketing team, the further development of our new products and the related increase in our general and administrative expenses, and to satisfy our working capital requirements and anticipated capital expenditures for the next twelve months.
 We expect that a significant source of funds in the future will be our operating cash flow.
 Our future revenue is dependent on us fulfilling our commitments under agreements with a small number of major customers.
 Our liquidity could be impaired if there is any interruption in our business operations, a material failure to satisfy these contractual commitments or a failure to generate additional revenue from new or existing products.